-For Authenticators seeking Level 1 Authenticator Certification and all FIDO2 implementations seeking FIDO Certification, Authenticator Security Requirements below in Table 3 must be verified during Conformance Self-Validation or Interoperability Testing.
+For Authenticators seeking Level 1 Authenticator Certification for all FIDO Specifications (UAF, U2F, and FIDO2) seeking FIDO Certification, Authenticator Security Requirements below in Table 3 must be verified during Conformance Self-Validation or Interoperability Testing.

 Requirements and the Vendor Questionnaire are defined in the Authenticator Security Requirements [5-4].